 What are some great pranks gone wrong?
 What are the worst cases of practical jokes gone horribly wrong?
-You may think it's funny to light farts and scare people (those go together, right?) but there happen to be some times that a funny joke went horribly wrong.
+You may think it's funny to egg a car and scare people (those go together, right?) but there happen to be some times that a funny joke went horribly wrong.
 These are the best of the worst prank results ever.

 If you work in an office, school, or other mind-numbing place that you have to go to every day for most of the day while the rest of the world goes on outside your beige walls having fun without you, you know how exciting it can be when someone brings in free food.
 In 2008, three jerk high school seniors in Brooklyn made delicious-looking homemade chocolate-iced Bundt cake dotted with some sort of red candy and dropped it off in their school office.